 Question Answer Y ou must answer the following questions.
-A State of the second second 1 Does your agency have and enforce an internal safety belt policy for all personnel?
+1 Does your agency have and enforce an internal safety belt policy for all personnel?
 Yes 2 Does your agency have and enforce a policy restricting cell phone use while driving?
 Yes 3 Does your agency report racial profiling data annually?
 Yes 4 Does your agency report to STARS?
 Yes 5 Does your agency report UCR information annually?
-Yes 6 Please explain any NO answer(s) to questions 1-5: CPD does not generally take reports on crashes involving no injury and no vehicles The data submitted reflects crashes worked by CPD and does not account for crash not made.
-7 Have any of your officers/personnel been debarred and are therefore not eligible to receive federal funds for reimbursement of salary, fringe benefits, or overtime?
-No 8 Does your agency have adequate manpower to fully expend the funds requested in this application?
+Yes 6 Please explain any NO answer(s) to questions 1-5: n/a 7 Have any of your officers/personnel been debarred and are therefore not eligible to receive federal funds for reimbursement of salary, fringe benefits, or overtime? Νο 8 Does your agency have adequate manpower to fully expend the funds requested in this application?
 Yes 9 If NO, please explain. n/a 10 Have any significant changes occurred with your agency within the last year that would affect performance, including personnel or system changes?
-No 11 If YES, please explain. n/a 12 Are you aware of any fraud, waste or abuse on grant projects in your office/agency within the last 5 years?
-No 13 If YES, please explain. n/a 14 If your agency received Highway Safety grant funding in the last three (3) fiscal years and there were unexpended balances, please explain why and there were unexpended balances, please explain why.
+Yes 11 If YES, please explain.
+Ofc.
+Jordan Payne replaced Ofc.
+Shane Mosby as a Dedicated Impaired Driving Enforcement Officer Mosby is no longer employed by the Columbia Police Department.
+In Jan 2019, Chief resigned and was replaced by Interim Chief Geoff Jones.
+Chief Jones was officially appointed Police in August 2019.
+Ken Burton 12 Are you aware of any fraud, waste or abuse on grant projects in your office/agency within the last 5 years?
+No 13 If YES, please explain. n/a

+14 If your agency received Highway Safety grant funding in the last three (3) fiscal years and there were unexpended balances, please explain why.